python/cpython/Doc/library/pyclbr.rst

 .. class:: Function

-   Class :class:`Function` instances describe functions defined by def statements.
+   Class :class:`!Function` instances describe functions defined by def statements.
 They have the following attributes: